dasarpai/old.dasarpai.github.io/_wiablog/2023-04-08-How-Do-You-Want-to-Live.md

 All are speculations.
 Whatever we know that we know
 through the prism of our colored mind.
-Hence, we see whatever is the emotional or energy state of mind.
+Hence, we see whatever is the emotional or energy state of our mind.
 We don't know the truth.

-Normal people don't want to accept this ignorance and helplessness.
+Normal people don't want to accept
+this ignorance and helplessness.
-And keep speaking and working.
+So they keep speaking and working.
 Wise goes in silence and starts observing.

 Some want to live like a flower in a forest.